awsdocs/iam-user-guide/doc_source/list_awslakeformation.md

 ## Resources Defined by AWS Lake Formation<a name="awslakeformation-resources-for-iam-policies"></a>

-AWS Lake Formation has no service\-defined resources that can be used as the `Resource` element of an IAM policy statement\.
+AWS Lake Formation does not support specifying a resource ARN in the `Resource` element of an IAM policy statement\.
+To allow access to AWS Lake Formation, specify `“Resource”: “*”` in your policy\.

 ## Condition Keys for AWS Lake Formation<a name="awslakeformation-policy-keys"></a>